SeriousOldMan/Simulator-Controller/Docs/Plugins & Modes.md

 ### Mode *Pitstop*

-Starting with Release 2.0, all pitstop settings of *Assetto Corsa Competizione* can be controlled by this plugin.
+All pitstop settings of *Assetto Corsa Competizione* can be controlled by this plugin.
 The simulator dependent mode *Pitstop* may configure all or a subset of the pitstop settings on your hardware controller, which might be more ergonomic than typing on the keyboard during driving.

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Button%20Box%206.JPG)